one day in Hawaii Volcanoes National Park Itinerary

 Where to stay for Hawaii Volcanoes National Park

-Many travelers opt for a day trip to Volcanoes Park from Kona, which is home to some of the best resorts on the Big Island.
-However, it’s worth noting that Hilo is actually closer to the park, and there are also accommodation options available nearby for those who wish to stay in the area.
+Many travelers opt for a day trip to Volcanoes Park from Kona, home to some of the best resorts on the Big Island.

 Where to stay in Kona-Waikoloa

 Courtyard by Marriott King Kamehameha’s Kona Beach Hotel is at a great location in downtown Kona and has a beach right out front.
+Great for families looking for some snorkeling fun.
+Kona’s Alii Drive is within walking distance.

 There are several vacation rental home and condos in Kona if you are looking for more space and a kitchen.
-Ideal for families or for longer stays!
+Ideal for families or longer stays!

 Where to stay in Hilo

 Grand Naniloa Hotel by Doubletree Hilton is the only brand-name hotel on the Hilo side.
-It is also on Banyan drive with excellent ocean views.
+It is also on Banyan Drive with excellent ocean views.

 Hilo also has many great vacation rental home and condos for longer stays or if you need a kitchen.